dCache/dcache-s3-plugin/README.md

 Using the plugin with dCache
 ----------------------------

-To use this plugin with dCache, unzip the .tar.gz-file to */usr/local/share/dcache/plugins/* on a dCache pool.
+To use this plugin with dCache, extract the .tar.gz-file to */usr/local/share/dcache/plugins/* on a dCache pool.
 Restart the pool to load the plugin.